-Your favorite trigger-happy, quarter-guzzling arcade shooter is transported to your living room thanks to App Lab or SideQuest.
+Your favorite trigger-happy, quarter-guzzling arcade shooter has been transported to your living room thanks to App Lab or SideQuest.
 In solo or co-op with a friend, you'll take on groups of terrorists on various maps.
-Be careful when you stand up from cover as barrages of bullets fly, but also be careful not to blind fire and hit hostages instead!
+Be careful when you stand up from cover as barrages of bullets fly, and be careful not to blind fire and hit hostages instead!
 This is a challenging, replayable title that drives you to improve your reflexes and strategy, making it one of the best App Lab games.

 Improved graphics, same zany action

 The first game used a cartoonish graphics engine, but the developers upped the visual quality in the sequel while keeping the same physical SWAT-shooter gameplay.
-New difficulty modes, bosses, weapons, and customization options make this game a more complete experience.
+New difficulty modes, bosses, weapons, and customization options make this game a complete experience.
 Duck and dodge your way through levels and save the day!

 Turn-based action RPG

 Explore The Stack, a procedurally generated, cyberpunk dungeon full of random environments and enemies as a fighter, mage, or thief.
 The further you climb in-world, the tougher the enemies, so you must level up your stats RPG-style, then dive into battle.
 You'll get a decent workout dodging and defeating foes in first-person, then switch to third-person to navigate the world.
 It's a promising indie RPG that's still regularly adding new content.